mpv-player/mpv/DOCS/man/options.rst

     implement a perfect audio delay measurement.
 With this value, if large A/V sync offsets occur, they will only take about 1 or 2 seconds to settle out.
-This delay in reaction time to sudden A/V offsets should be the only side-effect of turning this option on, for all sound drivers.
+This delay in reaction time to sudden A/V offsets should be the only side effect of turning this option on, for all sound drivers.

 ``--video-sync=<audio|...>``
     How the player synchronizes audio and video.